noiseprotocol/noise_spec/noise.md

 7.3.
 Interactive patterns
 --------------------------

-The following example handshake patterns represent interactive protocols.
+The following handshake patterns represent interactive protocols.

 Interactive patterns are named with two characters, which indicate the status of the initator and responder's static keys: